waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Adaptive Tactics:** When an opponent uses accuracy-lowering moves (e.g., Sand-Attack), persisting with low-accuracy attacks is inefficient.
 Switch to moves that can't miss or have higher base accuracy.

 # 5. Critical Failure Log
-- **(FAILURE LOG - Tactical):** Persisted with a failing strategy (DIG vs. Sand-Attack).
+- **(FAILURE LOG - Tactical):** Persisted with a failing strategy (Double Kick vs. Sand-Attack).
 Must adapt quickly.
+(Route 11)
 - **(FAILURE LOG - Tactical):** Careless switch (THISTLE vs. Drowzee) led to a faint due to ignoring a 4x Psychic weakness.
 This initiated the 'grind-faint-heal' loop.
 (Route 11).
 - **(FAILURE LOG - Navigation):** Misjudged dead ends by ignoring `Reachable Unseen Tiles` and map exits.
 (Route 11 x2, Route 2 x1).
 - **(FAILURE LOG - Navigation):** Forgotten that defeated trainers are impassable obstacles.
 (Mt.
 Moon B2F, Route 11).
-- **(FAILURE LOG - Data):** Hallucinated unseen tiles and location multiple times.
+- **(FAILURE LOG - Data):** Hallucinated location.
+Believed I was in Route 11 Gatehouse when still on Route 11.
 Must verify with game state data.

 # 6. Procedural Reminders & Self-Correction
 - **(CHECKLIST):** Before starting a new major action (like training or entering a dungeon), check the status of all party members first.
 - **(NAVIGATION):** For simple, small, fully-explored rooms (like a Pokémon Center), navigate manually.
 Do not overuse the pathfinder agent.

-  - Fighting-type moves are not very effective against Poison-type Pokémon (e.g., THISTLE's DOUBLE KICK vs. Ekans).

-# 7. Agent Ideas